Ensure your online account is up to date in case of postal disruption. Update your account here.

 Some vehicles cannot be serviced due to the location of the battery in the vehicle.
 If after inspection, the service call does not involve a battery service and results in a towing service, the service will count as a second service call.

-To learn more about at-home battery testing, including available locations, and warranty information please visit atlantic.caa.ca/automotive/battery-service.
+To learn more about our battery testing and replacement service, including available locations, and warranty information please visit atlantic.caa.ca/automotive/battery-service.

 Mobile Tire Change (Seasonal)